wso2/docs-is/en/docs/administer/monitoring-logs.md

 #### Configuring Carbon logs
 Carbon logs are enabled in WSO2 Identity Server by default.
-You can change the following default configuration by manually updating the the `           log4j2.properties          ` file.
+You can change the following default configuration by manually updating the `log4j2.properties` file.

 ```toml